mmolinac/P161Hi/README.md

 I wrapped both the sampleapp Rails application and a script to perform as much tasks as we want, versioned for each tar file.

+user chosen: ruby
 method employed.
 autodownload

+autodeploy scripts explained
+locally installed 'bundle'
 startup scripts

 ### Proposed solution to replace the application version.

-change variables. redownload. label every version.
+change variables to do it. redownload. label every version.

+### Final notes

+deployment notes. balance between what Ansible do and what the deployment script do

+different methods of replacing app